 Discover molecular networks as biomarkers for human diseases

-Molecular interaction networks are increasingly serving as tools to unravel the basis of human diseases.
+Molecular networks are increasingly serving as tools to unravel the basis of human diseases.
 We are developing network-based approaches to identifying disease-related sub-networks that can serve as biomarkers for the diagnosis and prognosis of diseases and as candidates for novel therapeutics.

 We gratefully acknowledge support from the following funding agencies: